 To answer this question, you can talk about your favorite Google products and what you like best about Google’s work culture.

 This is similar to the previous question.
-Here, you talk specifically about how a particular Google product absolutely fascinates, and perhaps, inspired you to interview at Google.
+Here, you talk specifically about how a particular Google product absolutely fascinates and perhaps, inspired you to interview at Google.

-- Why do you want to leave your current organization?
+9. Why do you want to leave your current organization?

-Talk about what your career goals are and why you want to work with Google.
-People constantly move companies in search for greener pastures and get involved with innovative and challenging projects.
-Recruiters know this, but ask this question to find out if your time at your previous organization was fulfilling.
+Talk about your career goals and why you want to work with Google.
+People constantly move companies in search of greener pastures and get involved with innovative and challenging projects.
+Recruiters know this, but they ask this question to determine if your time at your previous organization was fulfilling.